 \section{Introduction}

-High dimensional modeling is commonly encountered in many contemporary applications.
-The data we consider in this article is of the type $(y_i, x_{i1}, \cdots, x_{ip})_{i = 1}^n$, where the $y_i$'s are $n$ independent observations of the response variable $Y$ conditional on its covariates, or explanatory variables, $(x_{i1}, \cdots, x_{ip})\t$.
-When the dimensionality (or the number of covariates) $p$ is large compared to the sample size $n$, it is desirable to produce sparse models that involve subsets of predictors.
+We consider in this article the type of data $(y_i, x_{i1}, \cdots, x_{ip})_{i = 1}^n$, where the $y_i$'s are independent observations of the response variable $Y$ conditional on its covariates, or explanatory variables, $(x_{i1}, \cdots, x_{ip})\t$.
+When the dimensionality or the number of covariates $p$ is large compared with the sample size $n$, it is desirable to produce sparse models that involve only a small subset of predictors.
 With such models one can improve the prediction accuracy and enhance the model interpretability.
-See Fan and Lv (2010) for an overview of recent developments in high dimensional variable selection.
-A natural and fundamental problem that arises from such a task is to compare models with different sets of predictors.
+See, for example, Fan and Lv (2010) for an overview of recent progresses in high-dimensional variable selection problems.
+A natural and fundamental problem that arises from such a task is how to compare models with different sets of predictors.